Nubunduram/booki/README.md

 ## 🔗 Installation

+There's actually 2 version, one in english with some modification that i made for fun (on main) and the original version that fits the Figma given for the project (branch official-version)

 Clone the repository

-There's actually 2 version, one english one with some modification that i made for fun (on main) and the original version that fits the Figma given for the project (branch official-version)

 ```sh
 git clone https://github.com/Nubunduram/booki.git
 ```